confluentinc/librdkafka/README.md

 Requirements:
  * [node-gyp for Windows](https://github.com/nodejs/node-gyp#on-windows)

-**Note:** I _still_ do not recommend using `node-rdkafka` in production on Windows.
+**Note:** I _still_ do not recommend using `confluent-kafka-js` in production on Windows.
 This feature was in high demand and is provided to help develop, but we do not test against Windows, and windows support may lag behind Linux/Mac support because those platforms are the ones used to develop this library.
 Contributors are welcome if any Windows issues are found :)

 ## Tests